serge-medvedev/freeton-staking-manager/README.md

 ---

 ### POST /nextStake?value=x
-Set the stake value to be sent in upcoming elections
+Sets the value of a stake to be sent in upcoming elections

 > __x__ amount in tokens